 Sturdy, abundant, inexpensive and so widely cultivated, cabbage is a longstanding dietary staple throughout the world.
 It also stores so well that it is available throughout the year.

-You should also know that there are three major types of cabbage: green, red, and Savoy.
+There are three major types of cabbage: green, red, and Savoy.
 The color of green cabbage ranges from pale to dark green.
 Both green and red cabbage have smooth-textured leaves.
 Red cabbage has leaves that are either crimson or purple with white veins running through it.
-The leaves of Savoy cabbage are more ruffled and yellowish-green in color.
+The leaves of Savoy cabbage are more ruffled and yellowish-green in color as pictured below.
 Red and green cabbage have a more defined taste and crunchy texture as compared to Savoy cabbage’s more delicate nature.
 Bok choy as well as Chinese (Napa) cabbage are other varieties of cabbage available.

 Heat 3 tablespoons of the oil in a large deep skillet over medium heat.
 Test the oil to make sure it’s hot enough to sizzle a piece of cabbage.
 Add the cabbage and onion.
 Cook covered for 10 minutes.
 Uncover and cook over medium – low heat, stirring until the cabbage is reduced in volume by half and has turned a light golden colour, 10 to 15 minutes.